CFDs offer the instrument for settlement of differences in bets or future agreements made by parties which are mostly made in cash.

 ESMA said the regulation in this area will be revisited every three months before it is fully modified, and the FCA announced that it might approve such agreements.

-UK announced the rules in August last year, where it banned most such deals, and imposed caps on leverages in FX and CFDs.
+UK announced the rules in August last year, banning most such deals and imposing caps on leverages in FX and CFDs.

 British regulators state new rules will be introduced once the ESMA restrictions expire.